GeethuEbby/weather-based-ride-suggestions/README.md

 Our intend is to recommend alternate mode of transport for passengers in case of inclement weather.
 Weekly weather information which included the temperature, date, weather is read into weather_df.
 To identify chance of rain, a column is added which indicate 1 if there is any chance of rain else 0.
 We can obtain this from the ‘Weather’ column.
 Now we look at the weather for the next 1 week and see if there are any days with inclement weather.
 Then a list is created with rainy days of the week and assigned to rainy_days.
-*The clustering function is defined in rain_alert_fn.ipynb and function name is rainy_days()*
+*The clustering function is defined in rain_alert_fn.ipynb and function name is rainy_days().*

-## Vehicle Recommendation Engine
+## Vehicle Recommendation Engine and Dashboard Creation

 We have gathered, cleaned and formatted all the data required for the recommendation.
 Now we proceed with identifying the nearest vehicles for the passenger.
+*The vehicles are identified using the function defined in vehicle_recommendation.ipynb and function name is veh_rec().*
+*Vehicle data, traveller data and weather data are passed as inputs to the function.*

--	If the number of rainy days in the week is greater than 1, execute the following code.
+-	IF the number of rainy days in the week is greater than 1, THEN
-	-	From the ebike_travellers dataset, grouped by person_id, using itertuples() loop through the rows and identify if traveller_name == Mary Jane.
+	-	FOR each traveller grouped by person_id
+			IF traveller_name IS Mary Jane THEN
+				STORE traveller geolocation and name in variables.
+				FOR each vehicle grouped by vehicle_id
+					APPEND the geolocations in an array variable.
+				CALL user defined function, closest WITH geo-locations of traveller and vehicles RETURNS closest location to the traveller
+				CALL user defined function, second_nearest WITH geo-locations of traveller and vehicles RETURNS second_closest location to the traveller
+				CALL user defined function, third_nearest WITH geo-locations of traveller and vehicles RETURNS third_closest location to the traveller
+				FILTER the vehicles with fuel type = electric and is closest, second closest and third closest to the passenger IF traveller_name IS Alex Joe THEN
-	-	The traveller geolocation and name are stored in variables.
+				STORE traveller geolocation and name in variables.
-	-	Now, for vehicles grouped by vehicle_id, loop through the dataset using itertuples().
+				FOR each vehicle grouped by vehicle_id
-	-	Get the geolocations in an array variable.
+					APPEND the geolocations in an array variable.
-	-	The locations are passed to a user defined function, closest.
+				CALL user defined function, closest WITH geo-locations of traveller and vehicles RETURNS closest location to the traveller
+				CALL user defined function, second_nearest WITH geo-locations of traveller and vehicles RETURNS second_closest location to the traveller
+				CALL user defined function, third_nearest WITH geo-locations of traveller and vehicles RETURNS third_closest location to the traveller
+				FILTER the vehicles with fuel type = petrol/diesel and is closest, second closest and third closest to the passenger

 ````
-def closest(data, v):
-min_ = min(data, key=lambda p: distance(v[0][0],v[0][1],p[0],p[1]))
-return min_
 def distance(lat1, lon1, lat2, lon2 ):
     p = 0.017453292519943295
     hav = 0.5 - cos((lat2-lat1)*p)/2 + cos(lat1*p)*cos(lat2*p) * (1-cos((lon2-lon1)*p)) / 2
     return 12742 * asin(sqrt(hav))

+def closest(data, v):
+    min_ = min(data, key=lambda p: distance(v[0][0],v[0][1],p[0],p[1]))
+    return min_
+def second_nearest(data, v):
+    return sorted(data, key=lambda p: distance(v[0][0],v[0][1],p[0],p[1]))[1]
+def third_nearest(data, v):
+    return sorted(data, key=lambda p: distance(v[0][0],v[0][1],p[0],p[1]))[2]

 ````
--	The function uses the Haversine formula to calculate the distance.
+-	The nearest points are identified by Haversine formula.
 It calculates great-circle distances between the two points – that is, the shortest distance over the earth’s surface, given their longitudes and latitudes.

 $\ hav(c) = hav(a-b) + sin(a) sin(b) hav(C) $

 -	Also, the second nearest and third nearest distances are calculated by using the same formula and sorting the results to get the second and third minimums.
--	Once the locations are identified, the vehicle dataset is filtered where the geolocation is among the geolocation identified in the above step(ie, closest, second closest and third closest) and fuel_type is the preferred fuel of passenger.
 -	Now variables are created with data to be passed to dashboard.
 -	Map with marker location of the passenger and vehicle identified is prepared and saved as html to be displayed as iFrame in dashboard.
+-	The vehicles are identified using the function defined in prepare_map.ipynb and function name is map_html().
 -	Dashboard is created using dash Plotly library.
 -	External stylesheets for the dash are imported to apply styling.
 -	The dashboard is initialized and dependencies are added with the below code